 5. EASILY TRACK INVENTORY

 Depending on the size of your business, you may have multiple mobile devices per employee, and these devices are used across many teams of employees.
-Therefore, it may be overwhelming to track and manage these devices.
-Device inventory management allows you to track all devices used across your business, including being aware of both the physical hardware state of the device and the software’s health.
+Therefore, it may be overwhelming to track and manage this hardware.
+Device inventory management allows you to track all personal devices used across your business, including being aware of both the physical hardware state of the device and the software’s health.

 With inventory management, you can monitor usage and detect potential issues before they arise.
 Inventory management will ensure that your team’s devices are all up to date and can be easily controlled.